tingyuansen/Ostriker_Peebles_Instability/README.md

 - Public outreach events
 - Understanding the historical importance of dark matter discovery

-**Try it now**: Simply open `index.html` in your browser and watch galactic evolution unfold in real-time!
+Open `index.html` in your browser to run the simulation.